CMakePP/CMinx/paper.md

 plugins [@official_sphinx_domain; @marco_koch] also exist, but they appear to have been abandoned.

-To our knowledge, all of the aforementioned documentation solutions more or less simply extract the reST API documentation verbatim.
-So aside from being able to store the documentation by

-By analogy to
-Doxygen [@doxygen] (the *de facto* C/C++ API documentation tool) we designed CMinx so that it actually understands the CMake language.
-This means CMinx is capable of automatically extracting signatures (even when functions are not documented), and perhaps more importantly providing documentation support for the more unique elements of the CMake language (*e.g.*, targets and generator expressions) which lack counterparts in other languages.
-Additionally, nearly every aspect of CMinx's generation can be controlled via a YAML (YAML ain't Markup Language) configuration file, allowing users to fine tune how their documentation looks without having to rewrite their API documentation.
+To our knowledge, all of the aforementioned documentation solutions simply extract the reST API documentation verbatim.
+Notably this means the developer is responsible for manually: adding the function/macro signatures to the documentation, listing the function's parameters, and formatting (*e.g.*, titles and subtitles, creation of parameter tables, underline/overline consistency).
+For build system developers maintaining one or two CMake modules, these are admittedly pretty minor inconveniences; however, for an organizations which maintain a substational CMake code base, these "minor inconveniences" start to impact productivity.
+Hence, to increase the productivity of the CMakePP team, we created CMinx.

-Concurrent to submitting this manuscript, we have created the first public release of CMinx.
-Promisingly the CMinx GitHub repository has already started to gain attention and interest from developers not affiliated with the authors of CMinx.
-We anticipate adoption of CMinx to accelerate, particularly within research software, as more projects adopt the "infrastructure as code" philosophy.
+Concurrent to submitting this manuscript, we have also created the first public release of CMinx.
+Promisingly, we have already started to see attention and interest from developers not affiliated with the CMakePP organization.
+So while, CMinx is not research software itself, we anticipate CMinx to be useful to many research software developers, particularly as more projects adopt the "infrastructure as code" philosophy.
 # Acknowledgements

 This research was supported by the Exascale Computing Project (17-SC-20-SC),